-Accessibility in E-commerce Design is essential for reaching a global audience, yet many brands miss out by making their online stores inaccessible.
+Accessibility in E-Commerce Design is essential for reaching a global audience, yet many brands miss out by making their online stores inaccessible.
 Did you know people with disabilities control over $490 billion in spending power in the U.S. alone?
 By ignoring this market, brands risk losing significant revenue and damaging their reputation.

 Table of Contents